mcastling/mcastling.github.io/NUItutorials/hello-world.md

 example.Initialized += Initialize;
 ~~~

-Adding the event handler with lambda expressions is demonstrated at the end of the tutorial.
+_Adding the Initialize event handler with lambda expressions is demonstrated at the end of the tutorial._

-3. Starting application main loop
+3. Start of application main loop

 The main loop must be started to run the application.
 This ensures that images are displayed,
 and events and signals are dispatched and captured.